The Amazon Rainforest crosses nine nations and covers around 40% of the South American continent.

 You will then return to the lodge to enjoy delicious meals and the comfortable relaxation areas before your next excursion.

 The other main gateway to Peru’s Amazon is the northern Amazon Rainforest city of Iquitos.
 This is a fantastic place for an Amazon cruise.
-Iquitos offers more choices of cruises with adventure category cruises like La Perla and luxury cruises, such as the Delfin II, Aria Amazon and Zafiro.
+Iquitos offers more choices of cruises with luxury cruises, such as the Delfin II and Aria Amazon.

 From Iquitos, you can voyage to the incredible protected area of the Pacaya Samiria National Reserve.
 The reserve is home to fantastic wildlife, including several different monkeys, colorful parrots and toucans, two different types of sloth, giant rainforest trees and attractive flowers.